 where R is some response that essentially involves mental activity, S is some subject or group of subjects, and C are some specified conditions under which R is produced in S. (Further, it is stipulated that this identity may not hold trivially in virtue of R or S or C being given a “whatever it takes” specification (e.g., the concept cat = the concept of the disposition to produce the response “It's a cat” in perfect cat-spotters in optimal cat-spotting conditions).)

 Johnston denies that our moral concepts are in fact response-dependent.
 He thinks that we should adopt an error theory about our actual defective response-independent moral discourse.
 However, he believes that we have available to us an array of response-dependent “surrogate” moral concepts regarding which we may hold a success theory.
-(This position he dubs “Revisionary Protagoreanism.”)
 Echoing Lewis on speaking strictly versus loosely, Johnston claims that “ever so inclusively speaking” the moral error theorist is correct; but “more or less inclusively speaking” moral values exist.
 (These phrases are from his 1992 paper concerning color, but he makes it quite clear in his 1989 and 1993 articles that the same pattern is supposed to hold for moral value.)
 I will not discuss the details of Johnston's version here, but to note the general point that the acceptability of the surrogates must depend on how “close” they are to the original response-independent concepts.
 One may grant that nothing satisfies all of our desiderata regarding moral concepts, but the question remains whether any response-dependent concepts will satisfy enough of those desiderata to count as worthy and practicable surrogates.
-(Perhaps, for example, something deeply important about moral concepts—something without which they would lose much of their everyday purpose—depends precisely on their being construed in a response-independent manner.
-Perhaps a response-dependent morality is like Hamlet without the prince.)

 Response-dependent concepts may or may not be relativistic: “S” may be replaced by an indexical (e.g., “us”) or by a non-indexical referring term (e.g., “Julius Caesar”).
-A good example of a non-relativistic response-dependent moral theory is Firth's (1952) ideal observer theory.
+An example of a relativistic response-dependent moral theory is Jesse Prinz's (2007), while an example of a non-relativistic response-dependent moral theory is Firth's (1952) ideal observer theory.
+Here I will focus on the latter.
 Put in Johnston's terms, Firth's analysis of moral goodness is as follows: